Exploring Lake Arthur: The Ultimate Guide to Moraine State Park’s Main Attraction

 There are 9 different public boat launches spaced around the lake and available for use.

-Additionally, motorized boats and pontoons are also available to rent here.
+Motorized boats and pontoons are also available to rent here.
 For operating hours and current rental rates, check out their rental website here.

 Sailing on Lake Arthur

-The Lake Arthur Sailing Club is located at the Davis Hollow Marina, and the Moraine Sailing Club makes it’s home at Watts Bay Marina.
+The Lake Arthur Sailing Club is located at the Davis Hollow Marina, and the Moraine Sailing Club makes its home at Watts Bay Marina.

 The conditions on the lake here can be quite ideal for sailing, and even passersby catching glimpses out over the water from Route 422 in the summer can often be treated to countless sailboats floating every which way.